 The truth is, very few people achieve financial independence with MLM.
-Most people lose money with MLM and quit after a few weeks.
+Most people lose money with MLM and quit in the first year.
 MLM companies know this and will try to wring as much money out of you as they can before you quit.

 The Greatest Opportunity of Your Life.

-If you found this article useful, please leave a comment below.
+If you found this article helpful or have experience with MLM, please leave a comment below.